taimax13/github_exercises/01_getting_started.md

 Remember before the git init, `git status` returned a list of filepaths.
 Now the terminal output is different.
 It confirms you successfully iniated a local git repository.

 The next step is to add a file to your project.
 In your project folder, create a file named githubCommands.js.
 Leave it empty for now.

+Next, you need to save a copy of your project folder to the local git history.
+When you save your folder, you're only saving the newest changes since the last time you saved.
 To save the changes to your local git repository, first you need to stage your edits using `git add -A`.
 The `-A` means to add all the changes made.

 ```python
 git add -A